Cooperating Faculty, School of Policy and International Affairs

 - Economic Anthropology

 Dr. Cynthia Isenhour is an ecological and economic anthropologist.
-She serves as an Assistant Professor of Anthropology in the Department of Anthropology, as well as a Cooperating Faculty member at the Climate Change Institute, both at the University of Maine.
+She serves as a professor in the Department of Anthropology and in the Climate Change Institute, both at the University of Maine.
 Her research focuses on how history, culture and power shape environmental governance and policy.
-Recognizing that improvements in energy and natural resource efficiencies are quickly being undone by rising levels of consumption, Isenhour’s recent work looks at policies and alternative economic institutions designed to encourage more sustainable behaviors, primarily among the world’s most affluent consumers.
-Isenhour is currently working on a project designed to measure the contribution of Maine’s reuse economies to the reduction of materials throughout, energy use, emissions and waste.
-This project also looks at the sector’s contribution to local economies and the accumulation of social capital and adaptive capacity.
+Recognizing that improvements in energy and natural resource efficiencies are quickly being undone by rising levels of consumption, Isenhour’s recent work looks at environmental policies and alternative economic institutions designed to encourage more sustainable systems of production and consumption.
+Isenhour’s current research projects include: an examination of the potential for Maine’s second-hand economies to contribute to economic, environmental and social policy goals; an exploration of Circular Economy practice, rhetoric and policy in the US context and how these ideas are being used to advance climate mitigation goals; an examination of food waste policies that might help to reduce food waste and ensure more circular food systems in the New England region.

-Isenhour is the recipient of several honors and awards, including the 2014-15 College of Liberal Arts and Sciences Pre-tenure Research and Creative Activity Fellowship at the University of Maine.
-She has also been awarded the Margaret A. Lantis Award for Outstanding Graduate Research, a J. William Fulbright Fellowship, and funding from both the Wenner-Gren Foundation and the American-Scandinavian Foundation.
+Isenhour is the recipient of several honors and awards, including the 2018 College of Liberal Arts and Sciences Outstanding Outreach and Service Award at the University of Maine.
+Her research has been supported by a J. William Fulbright Fellowship, the Wenner-Gren Foundation for Anthropological Research, the American-Scandinavian Foundation, the National Science Foundation and the Environmental Research and Education Foundation.

 Isenhour, Cindy (2016) Unearthing Human Progress?
 Ecomodernism and Contrasting Definitions of Technological Progress in the Anthropocene.
 Economic Anthropology 3(2)315-328.